nfcpy/ndeftool/docs/ndeftool.rst

 with this record and thus the `TYPE LENGTH` and `PAYLOAD LENGTH` fields must be zero.

-.. command-output:: ndeftool typename '' | hexdump -C
+.. command-output:: ndeftool typename '' | xxd -g 1
    :shell:

 The default decoding of an NDEF message requires correct data format.
 Data with